raspberrypilearning/sense-hat-advent-calendar/en/step_7.md

 The function `strftime` is short for 'string format time', meaning the results you get back are always **strings**.

-+ To check that you are getting the correct day and month you can print the results.
-Make sure to delete the print code once you are sure the day and month is being fetched correctly.
++ To check that you are getting the correct day and month, you can print the results of your `strftime` commands.
+Make sure to delete the `print` statements once you are sure the day and month are being fetched correctly.

 ```python
 print(day)